Reecepbcups/cosmos-cache/README.md

 # ctrl + c

 # If all is good, continue on.
 # NOTE: You can only run 1 of each locally at a time because WSGI is a pain.
-Requires Systemd as a service to run both in parrallel.
+Requires Systemd as a service to run both in parallel.

+# Then point your NGINX / CADDY config to this port rather than the default 26657 / 1317 endpoints
 ```

 ## Running in Production